-- Tell your doctor if you also use an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), a steroid medicine (such as budesonide, fluticasone, prednisolone, prednisone, Flonase®, Rhinocort®), medicine to treat bone diseases or a bisphosphonate medicine (such as alendronate, etidronate, tiludronate, Didronel®, Fosamax®, Skelid®), medicine to treat HIV infection (such as darunavir, indinavir, lopinavir, maraviroc, ritonavir, saquinavir, tipranavir, Kaletra®, Norvir®, Prezista®, Selzentry®), or a blood thinner (such as ticagrelor, warfarin, Coumadin®, Jantoven®).
+- Also tell your doctor if you are using an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen), ergot medicines (such as dihydroergotamine, ergotamine), a steroid medicine (such as budesonide, fluticasone, prednisolone, prednisone), medicine to treat bone diseases or a bisphosphonate medicine, medicine to treat HIV (such as darunavir, indinavir, lopinavir, maraviroc, ritonavir, saquinavir, tipranavir), medicine to lower cholesterol (such as cholestyramine, colesevelam, colestipol, lovastatin, simvastatin), medicine to treat seizures (such as phenobarbital, phenytoin), birth control pills, or a blood thinner (such as ticagrelor, warfarin).

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease (such as Fanconi syndrome), liver disease, eye problems (such as cataracts, glaucoma), hearing problems, or stomach or bowel problems (such as ulcers or bleeding).
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, eye problems (such as cataracts, glaucoma), hearing problems, or stomach or bowel problems (such as ulcers or bleeding).

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.